+LFO frequency modulation

 NORMAL LFO output level is not modulated.
-LFO-MOD-EG MOD EG LFO level is modulated (multiplied) by the active EG internal signal.
-LFO-MOD-LFO-X MOD LFOX LFO amount is modulated (multiplied) by the active LFOx internal signal.
+The active global LFO and EG for this parameter page can LFO-MOD-EG MOD EG LFO level is modulated modulate the dedicated LFO frequency.
+Set the amounts

+(multiplied) by the active EG internal signal. here under FREQ MOD LFOX and

+LFO-MOD-LFO-X MOD LFOX LFO amount is modulated FREQ MOD EG. The amount is shown in % or in cents/semi-

+(multiplied) by the active LFOx internal signationes when the LFO is set to track note or pitch.